For a downloadable .PDF version of this guide, please CLICK HERE.

 Advice From a Certified Teacher

 As the school year quickly approaches, school districts are in the midst of finalizing their plans for the year.
 Many schools are being asked to create different classroom arrangements for social distancing.
 In my local school district, they are looking at classroom arrangements that allow 3 feet of space between students versus 6 feet of space between each student.
 These are strange times, and suddenly you may find yourself thinking: What are the best classroom arrangements for social distancing?

 Sample Social Distancing Classroom Arrangements

 There are many different arrangements for classroom seating with social distancing in place.
 Classroom seating during social distancing may not be the same as you are used to in the past.
 Directional walking patterns are one consideration you may have not had to think about before.
 Directional walking patterns allow for the students to move about the classroom with the maximum amount of space between students.

 Classroom Tables may need to have only one or two students at each table versus four to six students that would traditionally sit there.
-It will take a little more consideration and planning to allow for social distancing of chairs or desks in the classroom.
+It will take a little more consideration and planning to allow for the social distancing of chairs or desks in the classroom.
 Teachers are problem solvers.
 You can do it.

 Social Distancing Models for Classroom Seating